U-PROX CLC G80

 - Night Mode or Lockout: no sound, red-yellow blinking once per second

-- Alarm: no sound, continuously red
+- Alarm: no sound, solid red

 - Card Registration: no sound, green LED blinks once per second